 Maben earned his BS in Sports Management with a minor in Business from Louisiana State University and his Masters in Educational Leadership from the University of Arizona.
 He is an Honorary Letterwinner at both the University of Arizona and Louisiana State University.

-Prior to Arizona, Joe worked for the University of New Mexico Athletics Department as their Director of Premium Seating where he oversaw all suites and club seats in “The Pit” as well as club seats for football.
+Prior to Arizona, Joe worked for the University of New Mexico Athletics Department as their Director of Premium Seating where he oversaw all suites and club seats in "The Pit" as well as club seats for football.
 While at New Mexico, he oversaw all aspects of premium seating; customer service, retention and sales as well as the department's courtesy car program.
-Prior o UNM, Joe spent two years working with the Phoenix Suns as a member of the New Business Team and an Account Executive.
+Prior to UNM, Joe spent two years working with the Phoenix Suns as a member of the New Business Team and as an Account Executive.

 Joe is an Arizona native.
 He was born in Prescott and grew up in Phoenix.
-In 2010, Joe graduated from the University of Arizona with a BS in Business Administration from the Eller College of Management.
-During his time as a student, Joe worked as an intern with the Wildcat Club and the outbound ticket office.
+In 2010, Joe graduated from the University of Arizona with a Bachelors in Business Administration from the Eller College of Management.
+During his time as a student Joe worked as an intern with the Wildcat Club and the outbound ticket office.
 Joe also has a Master's in Sports Administration from the University of New Mexico.

 A native Tucsonan and lifelong Wildcat fan, Gina joined the University of Arizona Athletics Department in 1992.
 Gina works in the Wildcat Club, coordinating the processing of the Capital Campaign and major gifts.
 She also supports the Marketing unit as an administrative assistant.